Ottawa to purchase a sixth Arctic and offshore patrol vessel: Sajjan

 “We had to go through our own analysis to determine if a sixth Arctic patrol vessel was going to be needed,” said Sajjan.
 “A determination was made, advice was given and we made a decision as a cabinet.”

 The company is set to deliver the first of the vessels next summer and is in the process of building three more.
-They will be tasked with patrolling Canadian waters including the Arctic.
+The ships will be tasked with patrolling Canadian waters including the Arctic.

 Irving said construction of the second and third vessels — to be known as HMCS Margaret Brooke and HMCS Max Bernays — is already well underway, and construction of a fourth is set to begin later this year.